Online Gonorrhea Treatment

 What Is Gonorrhea?

-Gonorrhea is a sexually transmitted disease (STD) that common infects both women and men in the United States.
+Gonorrhea is a sexually transmitted disease (STD) that commonly infects both women and men in the United States.
 Gonorrhea can lead to complex and long-term health problems if left untreated.

 Any sexually active individual can contract gonorrhea, but the risk increases significantly for those between the ages 15-24.